barthinator/PokePosts/README.md

 # PokePosts
-An app for crowd-sourced Pokemon locations
+An iPhone app for crowd-sourced Pokemon locations

 Right now the app only has UI elements.
 Here is what they are: